dinka09/Financial_News_Analysis/README.md

 # financial-news-analysis
 ## Overview
-This project is focused on setting up the development environment, establishing version control with Git and GitHub, and conducting an initial Exploratory Data Analysis (EDA) on the financial news dataset.
-This task serves as the foundation for subsequent analysis and model development.
+This project involves setting up the development environment, configuring version control with Git and GitHub, and performing an initial Exploratory Data Analysis (EDA) on a dataset of financial news.
+These steps will lay the groundwork for further analysis and model development.
 # Getting Started
 ## 1. Repository and Branch Setup
 1. **Create a GitHub Repository:**